pjdurden/CoinSwap-using-Cosmwasm-and-Terraswap/README.md

-# CosmWasm Starter Pack
+# Coinswap Starter Pack

-This is a template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
+This is a Smart Contract built in Rust to run inside [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
 To understand the framework better, please read the overview in the [cosmwasm repo](https://github.com/CosmWasm/cosmwasm/blob/master/README.md), and dig into the [cosmwasm docs](https://www.cosmwasm.com).
 This assumes you understand the theory and just want to get coding.

-## Creating a new repo from template
+## Creating a new Contract

 Assuming you have a recent version of rust and cargo (v1.51.0+) installed (via [rustup](https://rustup.rs/)),